djavorszky/danfromit/content/posts/2018-in-review/index.md

 In other words, creating tools to help others.

-The biggest hobby project I had this year was a tool that parsed a Java project and built up a dependency graph based on what each of the classes were importing.
+The biggest hobby project I had this year was a tool that parsed a Java project and built up a dependency graph based on what each of the classes was importing.
 This was in preparation of seeing whether there are any import cycles in there, and if so, how many.

 > There were many import cycles.
 Surprisingly, I couldn't find any other Java projects in my brief search that _didn't_ have them.